 - Current and projected household and population counts for the primary market area.
-For senior reports, data should be presented for both overall and senior households and populations/households. - Total population gains over the next two years, (2019-2021) are forecasted for the PMA at a moderate rate of increase, represented by a rate of change approximating +0.80% per year.
-In the PMA, in 2019, the total population count was 57,966 with a projected increase to 58,899 in 2021. - Population gains over the next two years, (2019-2021) are forecasted for the PMA for the 55 and over age group continuing at a significant to very significant rate of increase, with a forecasted rate of growth approximating +2.62% per year.
-In the PMA, in 2019, for population age 55 and over, the count was 16,088 with a projected increase to 16,942 in 2021.
-In the PMA, in 2019, for households age 55 and over, the count was 9,282 with a projected increase to 9,682 in 2021. - Households by tenure including any trends in rental rates. - The 2019 to 2021 tenure trend exhibited an increase in both owner-occupied and renter-occupied households in the PMA for households age 55 and over.
-The tenure trend (on a percentage basis) currently favors renter households. - Households by income level. - It is projected that in 2021, 9.5% of the owner-occupied households age 55+ in the PMA will be in the 50% AMI LIHTC target income group of \$15,750 to \$23,350. - It is projected that in 2021, 13% of the renter-occupied households age 55+ in the PMA will be in the 50% AMI LIHTC target income group of \$15,750 to \$23,350. - It is projected that in 2021, 15% of the owner-occupied households age 55+ in the PMA will be in the 60% AMI LIHTC target income group of \$15,750 to \$28,020. - It is projected that in 2021, 23% of the renter-occupied households age 55+ in the PMA will be in the 60% AMI LIHTC target income group of \$15,750 to \$28,020.
+For senior reports, data should be presented for both overall and senior households and populations/households. - Total population gains over the next two years (2020-2022) are forecasted for the PMA at a moderate rate of increase, represented by a rate of change approximating +0.81% per year.
+The total population count in the PMA in 2020 was 58,259 with a projected increase to 59,207 in 2022. - Population gains over the next two years (2020-2022) are forecasted for the PMA for the 55 and over age group continuing at a significant to very significant rate of increase, with a forecasted rate of growth approximating +2.68% per year.
+In 2020, there were 16,267 persons age 55 and over in the PMA, with a projected increase to 17,151 in 2022.
+In 2020, there were 9,330 households age 55 and over in the PMA, with a projected increase to 9,743 in 2022. - Households by tenure including any trends in rental rates. - The 2020 to 2022 tenure trend exhibited an increase in both owner-occupied and renter-occupied households in the PMA for households age 55 and over.
+The tenure trend (on a percentage basis) currently favors renter households. - Based upon recent past rental trends a reasonable two year rent increase forecast by bedroom type would be 2% to 5% per year within the subject PMA. - Households by income level. - It is projected that in 2022, approximately 9.5% of the elderly owner-occupied households age 55+ and 13.5% of the elderly renter-occupied households age 55+ in the PMA will be in the subject property 50% AMI LIHTC target income group of \$15,750 to \$24,250. - It is projected that in 2022, approximately 15% of the elderly owner-occupied households age 55+ and 21% of the elderly renter-occupied households age 55+ in the PMA will be in the subject property 60% AMI LIHTC target income group of \$15,750 to \$29,100. - It is projected that in 2022, approximately 20% of the elderly owner-occupied households age 55+ and 28% of the elderly renter-occupied households age 55+ in the PMA will be in the subject property 70% AMI LIHTC target income group of \$16,350 to \$33,950.

 - Impact of foreclosed, abandoned and vacant, single and multi-family homes, and commercial properties in the PMA of the proposed development should be discussed. - The foreclosure problem is still very much evident Nationwide, Statewide, but to a lesser degree in Calhoun and the balance of Gordon County.
-According to data on www.realtytrac.com, in February 2019 there were 436,588 properties in the U.S. in some stage of foreclosure (default, auction or bank owned), which was 11% fewer than the same period in 2018.
-Data for Zip Code 30701 (which includes Calhoun and the immediate surrounding area) show only 12 houses in some stage of foreclosure, representing only 1 out of every 3,139 housing units.
+According to data on www.realtytrac.com, in January 2020 there were 361,314 properties in the U.S. in some stage of foreclosure (default, auction or bank owned), which was 12% fewer than the same period in 2019.
+Data for Zip Code 30701 (which includes Calhoun and the immediate surrounding area) show only 12 houses in some stage of foreclosure (inclusive of 5 houses which were foreclosed in February 2020), representing only 1 in every 3,139 housing units.
 Foreclosure trends for the past few months for Zip Code 30701 are shown below: